mtplr/appunti/bash-shell.md

 `curl ipinfo.io` vede le info sul tuo IP

+## I/O Redirect

 `>` redirect to (**no errors**)

 `&>` redirect to (**with** output errors)

 `>>` append to (if already exist)

+`&&` "lets you do something based on whether the previous command completed successfully - that's why you tend to see it chained as `do_something && do_something_else_that_depended_on_something`." [source](https://stackoverflow.com/questions/4510640/what-is-the-purpose-of-in-a-shell-command)